 AND WHEREAS the City of London Act, 1953, c.
 118 declares that all trees growing upon highways within the City of London are the property of The Corporation of the City of London;

 AND WHEREAS section 23.2 of the Municipal Act, 2001 permits a municipality to delegate certain legislative and quasi-judicial powers;

-AND WHEREAS the Municipal Council for The Corporation of the City of London is of the opinion that the delegation of legislative powers under this by-law to the Managing Director, including the power to prescribe operational standards such as the format and content of forms or documents, are powers of a minor nature having regard to the number of people, the size of geographic area and the time period affected by the exercise of the power in accordance with subsection 23.2(4) of the Municipal Act, 2001;
+AND WHEREAS the Municipal Council for The Corporation of the City of London is of the opinion that the delegation of legislative powers under this by-law to the Deputy City Manager, including the power to prescribe operational standards such as the format and content of forms or documents, are powers of a minor nature having regard to the number of people, the size of geographic area and the time period affected by the exercise of the power in accordance with subsection 23.2(4) of the Municipal Act, 2001;

 AND WHEREAS section 132.1 of the Municipal Act, 2001 authorizes a municipality to enter on land adjoining land owned or occupied by the municipality, at any reasonable time, for the purpose of maintaining or making repairs or alterations to the land owned or occupied by the municipality but only to the extent necessary to carry out the maintenance, repairs or alterations;

 AND WHEREAS subsection 391(1) of the Municipal Act, 2001 provides tha a municipality may impose fees and charges on persons;

 AND WHEREAS sections 429, 431, 444 and 445 of the Municipal Act, 2001 provide for a system of fines and other enforcement orders;